 A trust is established through a formal, carefully drawn trust deed which imposes an obligation on a nominated individual or company (‘the trustee’) to hold the business’ assets for its beneficiaries.
 Liability is therefore placed on the trustee for any debts incurred by the business, rather than the beneficiaries.
 As well as this, you may consider operating your business under a trust in order to reap the taxation benefits the structure offers.
 As the trust itself is not required to pay tax, and income is distributed to the beneficiaries, effective tax planning may mean you are able to take advantage of each beneficiary’s tax-free threshold.

 Want to know more?

-If you are unsure of the structure that would best suit, CPC Lawyers are here to help!
-Our team of experienced solicitors are committed to familiarising themselves with the characteristics of your new business to provide informed legal advice on the best way forward.
+If you are unsure of the structure that would best suit you, CPC Lawyers are here to help!
+Our team of experienced commercial lawyers are committed to familiarising themselves with the characteristics of your new business to provide informed legal advice on the best way forward.

 Be sure to keep an eye out for Part 2 of this series, where we discuss the key legal documentation every new business owner needs to have in order to operate.